 All Core DPT Faculty will share the responsibility of student academic advising at some level.
 Faculty advisors provide support, mentoring and advising for students and will serve as an important resource for students on an ongoing basis through the program.
-The AU Faculty Handbookhttps://alverniauniversity.sharepoint.com/sites/FacultyCouncil2/Shared
+The AU Faculty Handbook outlines this responsibility: